asteroid-team/torch-audiomentations/README.md

 ## v0.5.0 (not released yet)

-* Fix a bug where one could not use the parameters method of the nn.Module subclass
+* Fix a bug where one could not use the `parameters` method of the nn.Module subclass
 * Implement `Shift`
 * Make `sample_rate` optional.
 Allow specifying `sample_rate` in `__init__` instead of `forward`
-* Remove support for 1-dimensional tensors
+* Remove support for 1-dimensional and 2-dimensional audio tensors.
+Only 3-dimensional audio
+ tensors are supported now.
+* Release `ApplyBackgroundNoise`

 ## v0.4.0 (2020-11-10)